API¶

 2 - transposition + deflate (slowest, but produces the smallest files)

-option to add file historyu block
+Option to add file history block.

 - Returns: